conan-io/docs/developing_packages/package_layout.rst

 to access some information that is at their same level (sibling folders).
 Each subproject would be a Conan package.

-Lets say we have the following folders and files:
+So we have the following folders and files:

 .. code-block:: text